-To process the data and extract the spectra, we utilized the $SAS v19.1^7$ software.
-The EPIC-pn data were reprocessed with the epproc task and were filtered for high background events using the standard procedure developed by the XMM-Newton Science Operations Center (SOC).
-Utilizing the SAO Image DS9 display (Joye & Mandel 2003), we selected a circular region that encloses the source, centered at the peak of X-ray emission, with radius ranging from 30 to 68 arcsec, depending on the target.
+To process the data and extract the spectra, we utilized the SAS v19.17 software.
+The EPIC-pn data was reprocessed with the epproc task and was filtered for high background events using the standard procedure developed by the XMM-Newton Science Operations Center (SOC).
+Utilizing the SAO Image DS9 display (Joye & Mandel 2003), we select a circular region that encloses the source, centered at the peak of X-ray emission, with radius ranging from 30 to 68 arcsec, depending on the target.
 With the evselect task, we selected the source region and extracted the corresponding spectrum.
-We used the same task to extract the background spectrum, selected from a circular region with no contribution from other sources in the CCD.
-The radius of the background regions varies from 50 to 96 arcsec, de-
+We used the same task to extract the background spectrum, selected from with a circular region with no contribution from other sources in the CCD.
+The radius of the background regions vary from 50 to 96 arcsec, depending on the target.
+Response matrices were generated with the task rmfgen and arfgen.
+The resulting spectra were binned with the task specgroup in order to obtain 25 counts per energy bin, allowing us to use the χ^2 statistics.
+We corrected for out-of-time events that may occur due to the readout of the CCD as well as checked for possible pile-up.
+Moderate percentage of pile-up were found in the following sources: Fairall 51, Mrk 704, Mrk 766, NGC 3227, NGC 4593, that were corrected following the standard procedure suggested by the XMM-Newton Science Operation Centre (SOC)8.